The Pyramid of Khafre | The Tomb of Pharaoh Khafre

 It is thought to have been a part of Khafre’s funeral complex, and in fact, the face of the Sphinx likely represents the pharaoh himself.
 Today it has become one of the most recognizable statues in the world.

-A. Khafre’s pyramid was built to serve as a tomb for the pharaoh, and, as a portrayal of power and permanence after his death.
+Khafre’s pyramid was built to serve as a tomb for the pharaoh, and, as a portrayal of power and permanence after his death.
+It is also believed that the inner air shafts inside the pyramids guide the Pharaoh in their afterlife.
+The Pyramid of Khafre is not only an enduring testament to the engineering skills of ancient Egyptians but also reveals their beliefs on death and the afterlife.

-A. The Pyramid of Khafre is the second tallest pyramid at Giza, standing at 136.4 meters or 448 feet tall.
+The Pyramid of Khafre is the second tallest pyramid at Giza, standing at 136.4 meters or 448 feet tall.
+It is situated between the Great Pyramid and the Pyramid of Menkaure in the Giza Necropolis.